hsyl20/haskus-website/pages/system/manual/booting/distributing.rst

       -isohybrid-mbr syslinux-6.03/bios/mbr/isohdpfx_c.bin  # hybrid ISO
       /my/disk

-It should create a ``mydisk.iso`` file that you can burn on a CD or distribute.
+It should create a ``mydisk.iso`` file that you can burn on a CD or distribute online.

 Automated method
 ================